Overview

 Portable Ladder Safety

-Training is recommended for any UNL employee who uses a ladder in the course of their employment and may be useful for all employees since ladder use in the home is common.
+Training is recommended for any University of Nebraska-Lincoln employee who uses a ladder in the course of their employment and may be useful for all employees since ladder use in the home is common.

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.